taskmedia/ddns-allowlist/README.md

 # DDNS allowlist - Traefik plugin

-Dynamic DNS allowlist plugin for Traefik.
+Dynamic DNS allowlist plugin for Traefik: Add your dynamic hostname (your homenetwork router) to the allow list

 ## About

-The `ddns-allowlist` plugin for Traefik allows you to allowlist dynamic DNS (DDNS) hosts.
+The `ddns-allowlist` plugin for Traefik allows you to add dynamic DNS (DDNS) hosts to the allowed requesters.
 Requests from IP addresses that do not resolve to the specified DDNS hosts will be denied.

+This idea was created to add your router with a floating ips to an allowlist.
+This is not limited to your DDNS supporting router - you can add any host.
+It is more an hostname allowlist which will do a DNS lookup.
+Because server typically have a static IP, you should add its static IPs to the allowlist.

 The existing plugins can be browsed into the [Plugin Catalog](https://plugins.traefik.io/plugins/66fbe453573cd7803d65cb10/ddns-allowlist).